About Coleman County

 - Certified copies of recorded instruments cost $5.00 for the first page and $4.00 for each additional page, plus applicable recording fees.

 These records are indexed by grantor, grantee, and legal description to help with searches.
 While Coleman County does not currently offer a fully indexed online search system for recorded documents, property ownership information can be researched in person at the County Clerk's office during regular business hours.
-Coleman County Appraisal District, located at 113 West College Avenue, the local community, TX 76834, phone, maintains property tax records, appraisal values, ownership information, and property characteristics.
+Coleman County Appraisal District, located at 113 West College Avenue, Coleman, TX 76834, phone, maintains property tax records, appraisal values, ownership information, and property characteristics.

 The Appraisal District's website may offer limited online access to property tax information and ownership records.
 Under Texas Local Government Code Section 191.001 et seq, county clerks are required to maintain and preserve land records and make them available for public inspection.
 Original documents must remain in the clerk's custody, but certified copies carry the same legal weight as originals for most purposes.